The Internet is a place for people to share ideas. Let's keep up the spirit of those who invented the World Wide Web and share our ideas with others.

 Constructing your electric fence.

-When building your fence take care of these points.
+When building your fence take care of

 An easy way for you to create an effective earth connection is to use three stakes, such as galvanised steel posts, driven vertically into the ground for 1.5 metres, and at least 3 metres apart.